kyma-project/api-gateway/docs/user/tutorials/01-05-expose-workload-jwt.md

 # Expose and Secure a Workload with JWT Using SAP Cloud Identity Services

 This guide explains how to publish a backend workload on a custom domain over HTTPS and secure every call with JSON Web Tokens (JWT) issued by SAP Cloud Identity Services using the Client Credentials grant.
-It focuses on non‑interactive, machine identities: scripts, partner systems, microservices, and automation jobs that need a verifiable, short‑lived credential rather than a static API key or a user session.

 ## Prerequisites